iastate/iastate22-frontend/README.md

 `npm run build`

 This will generate `build` and `fractal` folders at the root of your project.
 The `build` folder contains all of your compiled assets (CSS, JavaScript etc.), while the `fractal` folder contains a static generated version of your Fractal component library, which can be used for previews and an online reference to your component library.
-See the [Clearleft Fractal Library](http://fractal.clearleft.com) as an example.

 ## Compiling CSS/JS